hapax/hapax.github.io/assets/mindjam.md

 something "anti-life" about their now proverbial acceptance of whatever came their way.

-[Note: Nietzsche does talk somewhat naturalistically about power over others, but unlike the creative "self-overcoming" and "will to life", I'm not sure to what extent he makes a virtue of it.
-Whatever the case, here I just want to focus on the ]
+[*Note*: Nietzsche does discuss power over others, but unlike the creative "self-overcoming" and "will to life", it is often in naturalistic terms, so I'm not sure to what extent he makes a virtue  of it.
+Whatever the case, here I just want to focus on how this relates to fatalism.]

 #### Fatalism and free will